Justin, I really have no idea what the hell I’m doing when it comes to reps, sets, rest, and tempo.

 Typically used for maximal strength gains.
-If you are looking to pick up Oak trees and throw them at someone I would highly suggest taking this approach.
-1-5 reps is usually around 85% of your 1 rep maximum (1RM) in any given lift.
+If you’re looking to pick up Oak trees and throw them at someone I would highly suggest taking this approach.
+1-5 reps are usually around 85% of your 1 rep maximum (1RM) in any given lift.

 A good approach before starting any training routine may be to test yourself in a few of the basic movements in order to have some data to work with.
-If you are a novice lifter I would not suggest training in this rep range until your form is on point ya dig?
+If you are a novice lifter I would not suggest training in this rep range until your form is on point.

 6 TO 8 REPS

 This is a standard rep range for most to follow because it elicits a nice balance between building lean muscle and strength.
 6-8 reps usually fall at about 79-84% of your 1RM.
 So if you have not already, think about testing those 1RM’s.
 Just make sure you have proper form and a partner on standby.

-I would suggest dipping into this rep range if you are looking to throw half of that oak tree at someone as mentioned earlier while at the same time adding some beef to your noodles.
-WOMEN, you will not get bulky working in this rep range.
+For female trainees worried about bulking up.
+You will not get bulky working in this rep range.
 Please do not stay away from it like the plague.
 Mix it in every once in a while.
 The fact is that your body does not have enough natural testosterone to make you bulky from moving heavyweights.

 9 TO 12 REPS